coltonchrane/coltonchrane/README.md

 - 👋 Hi, I’m @coltonchrane
-- 👀 I’m interested in music, having fun, and programming
+- 👀 I’m interested in live music, having fun, and programming!
-- 🌱 I’m currently learning more about Linux and strengthening my developing skills
+- 🌱 I’m currently learning more about Linux and strengthening my developing skills into a more full stack skillset.
 - 💞️ I’m looking to collaborate on projects to help develop my portfolio.
 My primary interest is databases and working with them programatically.
 - 📫 Reach out to me on Github or Twitter @ctcman123